Semiconductors (1978)

 The conductivity of semiconductors depends on external influences.

-The inner world of the crystal is not quite ordinary.
+The inner world of a crystal is not quite ordinary.

-As an example, consider silicon, the most common material in the manufacture of semiconductor devices.
+As an example, let's consider silicon, the most common material in the production of semiconductor devices.

 Cartoon explaining the structure of the silicon molecule.

-Electrons participate in valence exchange, which cannot lead to an electric current.
+Electrons participate in valence exchange, which cannot lead to the emergence of electric current.

-In order to understand how semiconductors work, it is necessary to abandon the usual concepts of classical physics.
+To understand how semiconductors work, you need to abandon the usual ideas of classical physics.

 Reel №2